archanajjoshi/qachana/README.md

 **📈 Performance Testing:**
   - `Dynatrace` for the cool dashboards to monitor the performance metrics
   - `AWS Performance Insights` for Database monitoring
+  - `Datadog` has recently been added to my metrics monitors

     **Past Experience:**
     Additionally I have also used: